karkil2205/Cluster-Analysis/index.md

 # Cluster Analysis
-* This is the index.md file of the Github repository Cluster Analysis.
+* This webpages provides various links and information on my Cluster Analysis course.
+* To access to the Github Repository click on the blue link above.
 * The last version of my course is available on  [Rpubs](http://rpubs.com/karkil2205/700595).